 “Scientists have traced vulnerability to depression-like behaviors in mice to out-of-balance electrical activity inside neurons of the brain’s reward circuit and experimentally reversed it…Instead of suppressing it, researchers..boosted runaway neuronal activity even further, eventually triggering a compensatory self-stabilizing response.
 Once electrical balance was restored, previously susceptible animals were no longer prone to becoming withdrawn, anxious, […]

 This is THE fundamental system for all behavior “seeking/craving/getting ” behavior and all business, duh. “…dopamine may act as a filter for selecting particular inputs, and thereby exert selective effects on corticostriatal inputs that underlie various behaviors.”
 The novelty response of DA neurones habituates rapidly when a sensory stimulus is repeated in the absence of […]

+“People with lower levels of the brain chemical dopamine are more likely to be highly aggressive in competitive situations, a small new study indicates.
 During the game, participants with lower levels of dopamine were more distracted from their attempts to win money and were more likely to show aggressive behavior,”

 “Scientists at The Scripps Research Institute (TSRI) have found evidence that an emotion–related brain region called the central amygdala – whose activity promotes feelings of malaise and unhappiness – plays a major role in sustaining cocaine addiction.
 In experiments with rats, the TSRI researchers found signs that cocaine–induced changes in this brain system contribute to […]

 oh, oh!
 Social networks may inflate self-esteem, reduce self-control Users of Facebook and other social networks should beware of allowing their self-esteem — boosted by “likes” or positive comments from close friends — to influence their behavior: It could reduce their self-control both on and offline, “The results suggest that greater social network use is […]